Writers on Writing

 We've had the honor of speaking to dozens of wonderful writers over the years.
 Here are some of the conversations.

-Filtering by Category: kids
+Filtering by Category: kids and family

 We spoke to writer Laurie Halse Anderson a few weeks ago about her Revolutionary War novels.
 But there was more to the conversation – about poetry, track and field, and writing.
 For this bonus episode, here’s more from Laurie Halse Anderson.

 Jennifer L. Holm is a three-time Newbery Honor-winner.
 She and her brother Matt created the “Babymouse” series.

 Want more Jennifer Holm?
 Here’s our episode discussing “Turtle in Paradise.”

 What do you know about the 1963 Newbery Award-winning writer Madeleine L’Engle?
 Her granddaughters found her letters, poems, and journals to trace her path to becoming a writer.

 Katherine Marsh says her son helped a lot with the creation of "The Door by the Staircase."
 She also offers some writing tips.